 Many would like to see Face ID arrive on the iMac as an easy way to unlock and enter passwords and there is evidence that Face ID is coming to the Mac - the Big Sur beta contains code that references a TrueDepth camera.
 This suggests that Apple could be incorporating the TrueDepth camera technology that was introduced on the iPhone into the iMac display.

 Mark Gurman writes in the subscriber edition of his Power On newsletter that he thinks Apple's Face ID will come to Mac within a couple of years.
 Gurman believes Apple's long-term goal is to provide Face ID on all Apple products.

-If the rumours are correct it's bad news though: it seems that Face ID won't come to the iMac until 2022, although it could take even longer than that.
+There were reports in 2021 that Face ID will come to the iMac in 2022, although it could take even longer than that.